lessthen3/GGPO4ALL/README.md

 The purpose of a library is to offer functionality to an end-user to empower them to accomplish whatever end goal the software they are building has.

-With this new design I hope it is easier to integrate GGPO4ALL into whatever project you are working on, while also giving more freedom over how the control flow of your network code works without adding much tech debt.
+With this new design I hope it is easier to integrate GGPO into whatever project you are working on, while also giving more freedom over how the control flow of your network code works without adding much tech debt.

 ## Building Tests